AndrewWPhillips/andrewwphillips.github.io/_posts/2023-12-29-flame-graphs.md

 This is a brilliant tool which AFAIK is unique to Go.
 It allows you to understand how your code is working at a low level.
 This is perfect for understanding interactions in highly concurrent software, including performance issues.

 **Note**: The execution tracer is not to be confused with tracing packages like [golang.org/x/net/trace](https://pkg.go.dev/golang.org/x/net/trace) (from the Go authors) or [Open Telemetry](https://github.com/open-telemetry/opentelemetry-go) (from the Open Telemetry Project).
 It's a low-level facility requiring no code changes (except, perhaps, to invoke it).
-In contrast, traces (such as used by Open Telemetry) require you to instrument your code to allow you to follow the flow of data through the application, or even between applications if using distributed traces.
+For example, Open Telemetry allows you to instrument your code allowing you to follow the flow of data through the application, though you can use it to automatically generate traces for some packages (but not runtime).
 {: .notice--info}

 **Other Go Runtime Information**